Three Sisters top lookout point Blue Mountains

 5. Wentworth Falls Lookout (Wentworth Falls) – Waterfall Wonderland

 More than just one lookout, the Wentworth Falls area boasts a series of viewpoints offering different perspectives of the majestic Wentworth Falls as it tumbles into the valley.
-From Jamison Lookout to Rocket Point and Princes Rock, you can spend hours exploring the various angles and enjoying the power of nature.

 6. Pulpit Rock Lookout (Blackheath) – A Multi-Tiered Marvel